sheldonh/dvc/README.md

 Note that `uid` and `gid` should be numeric, because even if this image happens to include a user or group name that the DVC consumer is expecting, it is unlikely that both images will map that name to the same numeric value.

+The `-f` option is only useful in testing.
+It prevents the entry point from asserting that each `dir` is a mount point, which is how it prevents the mistake of specifying directories in `CMD` that were not specified as volumes with docker's `-v` option.

 The `-r` option has two uses:

 * in environments that automatically restart terminated containers, and